Marconi ErasMarconi’s New Jersey Stations

 The Marconi Company have not concentrated all their attention on the technical plans of this station.
 The utmost provision has been made for the comfort of the engineers and operators and all employed on the station.
 No detail has been too small for their consideration, and as a result the Belmar station is a model establishment, and those who are fortunate enough to be appointed to work at this station have every reason to ” thank their lucky stars.”

-To give an instance of the forethought employed by those responsible for the welfare of their employees, it would surely have been sufficient to have provided the married men on the station with comfortable well-furnished homes, and the unmarried men with an hotel equipped with every modem convenience; but they have done more than this.
+To give an instance of the forethought employed by those responsible for the welfare of their employees, it would surely have been sufficient to have provided the married men on the station with comfortable well-furnished homes, and the unmarried men with a hotel equipped with every modem convenience; but they have done more than this.
 Recognizing the natural beauties of the high bluff on which the station is located, they have determined to assist Dame Nature in her profession as beauty specialist.
 A landscape gardener has been employed, and the grounds occupied by the station have been laid out in- beautiful manner, with rustic bridges and parterres of flowering plants, which set off the dull green of the trees and make delicious contrast against the background of dark undergrowth.
-From the river only the standing masts appear above the densely wooded slopes, so that Belmar station is among the most picturesque of the Marconi stations.
+From the river, only the standing masts appear above the densely wooded slopes so that Belmar station is among the most picturesque of the Marconi stations.

 The hotel, built for the convenience of the large staff necessary for the maintenance of the 24-hour service at the station, is of dark red ornamental brick with a lighter red tile roof.
 The verandah runs the whole circuit of the building, which is slightly raised from the ground on a well laid-out parterre.
-The structure is fire-proof, and contains 45 bedrooms.
+The structure is fire-proof and contains 45 bedrooms.
 There is an excellently appointed hotel lounge and smoking room.
-The dining room is furnished with small tables, and from the deep windows the diner can look out beyond the wide sweeping shore line of the Shark River to the wide expanse of the Atlantic.
+The dining room is furnished with small tables, and from the deep windows the diner can look out beyond the wide-sweeping shoreline of the Shark River to the wide expanse of the Atlantic.

 The bedrooms are charming (that is the only word that can describe them) while the private sitting-rooms will be a delight to all who can afford this added luxury.
 Attached to the hotel is a twelve-acre vegetable garden, which supplies all the necessaries in this branch of the catering.

-The manager, and the engineer-in-charge have private residences built on the same plan as the, hotel, but naturally smaller, though not less complete in every detail.
-The married operators’ cottages, which consist of a living-room, kitchen and four bedrooms, have been equipped by the Marconi Company with every convenience.
+The manager and the engineer-in-charge have private residences built on the same plan as the hotel, but naturally smaller, though not less complete in every detail.
+The married operators’ cottages, which consist of a living room, kitchen, and four bedrooms, have been equipped by the Marconi Company with every convenience.

-Already Belmar has become a “sight” for touring motorists, who avail themselves of the opportunity to spend a quiet hour also at the hotel, or to wander through the beautiful country with its hills covered by thick woods of laurel, birch, oak, maple and pine trees: or, again, to wander through the undergrowth in search of spoils from the wild grape vines, huckleberries, mulberries and blackberries.
+Already Belmar has become a “sight” for touring motorists, who avail themselves of the opportunity to spend a quiet hour also at the hotel, or to wander through the beautiful country with its hills covered by thick woods of laurel, birch, oak, maple, and pine trees: or, again, to wander through the undergrowth in search of spoils from the wild grapevines, huckleberries, mulberries, and blackberries.

-Spinney and coppice, wood and open meadow-land offer of their abundance, and the countryside teams with wild life.
-To any with a bent for natural history there is an unending source of amusement, while to those whom sport claims for devotees there is an equally wide range of interest.
+Spinney and coppice, wood and open meadow-land offer of their abundance, and the countryside teams with wildlife.
+To any with a bent for natural history, there is an unending source of amusement, while to those whom sport claims for devotees there is an equally wide range of interest.
 Fishing and shooting and, what is perhaps the most sportsmanlike of sport, long tramps over the miles of open country with a chance of bringing home a mixed bag at the end of the day.